-73.1% of web designers consider non-responsiveness to be a top factor that causes visitors to leave a page.
-If your website is tedious to use, unresponsive, or poorly designed, visitors may leave your page as soon as they arrive.
+73.1% of web designers consider non-responsiveness a top factor that causes visitors to leave a page.
+If your website is tedious to use, unresponsive, or poorly designed, visitors will exit just as soon as they arrive.

-Most lawyers know the importance of good website design, but the highest-paid lawyers understand the connection between an exceptional browsing experience and their ability to earn clients.
-With that in mind, it's vital that you invest in a quality website if you want to connect with prospective clients and make more money.
+Most lawyers know the importance of good website design, but the highest-paid ones understand the connection between an exceptional browsing experience and their ability to earn clients.
+With that in mind, you must invest in a quality website to connect with prospective clients and make more money.

 High-Performance Attorney Tips